JanitzDePaz/seat-reservation-system/client/README.md

 ---

 Future improvements
+- **Update form** add error msg for multiple fails at the same time.
 - **Upgrade the UI** for a more modern look and feel.
 - **Change the seat pattern** for better visualization.
 - **Translate the code to English** for consistency.